 We at Mediacurrent are happy to announce that we’ve been selected as a preferred vendor by the Commonwealth of Massachusetts under their statewide contract for software, website, and systems development.
-This work covers the planning, designing, coding, testing, validating, and maintaining software applications, websites or systems.
+This work covers planning, designing, coding, testing, validating, and maintaining software applications, websites, or systems.

 The contract is structured such that any eligible entity within the Commonwealth can contract with Mediacurrent with many of the administrative contractual tasks already taken care of.